awslabs/amazon-timestream-driver-jdbc/markdown/setup/dbvisualizer-driver-setup.md

     ![Example](../images/dbvisualizer/DbVisualizer4.png)

-3. In the new popped up window, find **Driver Settings** tab and fill the following info.
+3. In the new popup window, find **Driver Settings** tab and fill the following info.

     a.
 For the **Name:** field, enter **Timestream**